cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 An interchain account module will accept new channels from any module on another machine, if and only if:

-- The channel being created is ordered
+- The channel being created is ordered.
-- The channel initialization step is being invoked from the controller chain
+- The channel initialization step is being invoked from the controller chain.

 ```typescript
 // Called on Controller Chain by InitInterchainAccount